filler for includes

 As the closest point to the rest of the world, Darwin was the logical destination for flights coming from England or Europe, and the last fuel stop before leaving Australia.

-This display of photographs and memorabilia can be seen at the Victoria Hotel in the Darwin mall.
+A display of photographs and memorabilia can be seen at the Victoria Hotel in the Smith Street Darwin Mall.
 The caption reads "The Victoria Hotel- the aviators home away from home".

 The first flight from England to Australia was accomplished by Captain Ross Macpherson Smith and his brother Lieutenant Keith Macpherson Smith as co-pilot with mechanics Sergeant W.H.
 (Wally) Shiers and J.M.
 (Jim) Bennett.